 I started out programming when I was about 13, tinkering with QBASIC and creating simple games and screensavers.
 My favorite experience was creating a fake application called “DELBUG” that “removes bugs from programs.”
 It proceeded to tell the user that it had no choice but to format their hard drive.

 I took Computer Science classes all through high school, then took the passion to college as well.
 I received a Bachelor’s degree in Computer Science from the University of Houston in 2004.

 From 2004-2010 I was an avid .NET developer, becoming an ASP Insider in 2008 and eventually a Microsoft MVP in ASP.NET in 2008 and 2009.
 I wrote two books on ASP.NET MVC, which was an interesting process.

 In 2009 I started becoming interested in iPhone development, so I picked up a few books, watched some online videos, and eventually wrote my first app, Pocket Tabs.
 It became pretty popular, rising to #8 in the music category for one week.
 However, due to legal pressure, I decided to take it off of the store due to the unfortunate copyright laws around guitar tablature.
 In 2010, I released my 2nd app, Giggle Touch.
 I enjoyed the process of writing iPhone apps, and my part time interest with Ruby on Rails allowed me to make a career shift to doing that full time.
 So in 2010 I left a nice job as a .NET consultant to explore the crazy fun world working at a small company on technologies I love.

 In 2012 I started NSScreencast, producing weekly screencasts on iOS development.
 It was well received and became quite popular in the iOS developer community.

 I also do iOS and Rails consulting under my company, Fickle Bits.

-I live in Houston with my wife and five awesome children.
+I live in Houston with my wife and have five awesome children.
 When I’m not working, I’m usually hanging out with my family, programming for fun, or playing guitar.